My step son has just been diagnosed with probable stage 4 colorectal cancer.

 I stopped tracking the total cost of my illness when it hit around $250,000.
 That was in the first year.
 If you possibly can, get insurance.

 Diagnosed with stage 2c papillary serous cystadenoma borderline malignancy of the ovary in 2009.
 Hysterectomy, omenectomy, appendectomy, debulking.
 2010 - laparoscopy showed inoperable recurrence, so started chemo.
 Frontline chemo - carboplatin and cyclophosphamide, six cycles; Avastin - ten cycles; Weekly Topotecan - 4 cycles.
 Spring 2012 developed pleural nodules.
 Topotecan plus Avstin - 1year.
+April, 2014, had surgery to remove Aspergillus infection from right lung.

 Two other thoughts: Your community hospital may have a free cancer care fund.
 I know mine does, and I live in a fairly small town.
 (Wish I would have known that back when I was uninsured and avoiding checkups.)
 Also, there may be clinical trials available that you can get to.
 The official government clinical trials database is easy to find online since I'm too new to post a link to it.
 Do check out the health care law info though.
 There is some kind of pre-existing condition health insurance coverage mandate in it for sure.